twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/da-process%zh.rst

 |
 | With full understanding—pariññā:
 | Learn by heart is ñāta pariññā—full understanding by study.
-| Practise is tīraṇa pariññā full understanding by contemplation.
+| Practice is tīraṇa pariññā full understanding by contemplation.
 | Pahāna pariññā—full understanding with abandoning of kilesa.
 |
 | With truths (sacca):